-As battery range and configurations change, so do the charging stations required to power the vehicles.
-The petroleum-based infrastructure that grew up around ICE engines has been very slow to adopt charging stations, but many manufacturers design adapters for use with any 120- or 240-volt outlet.
-Early chargers, such as those used in the mid-1990s, took five to eight hours to fully recharge EV batteries.
+As battery range and configurations change, so do the charging stations.
+Because now they are required to power the vehicles.
+The petroleum-based infrastructure that grew up around ICE engines has been very slow.
+Slow to adopt charging stations.
+Yet many manufacturers design adapters for use.
+As a result with any 120- or 240-volt outlet.
+Early chargers.
+That’s such as those used in the mid-1990s.
+For they took five to eight hours to fully recharge EV batteries.
 Now, modern quick chargers can restore power in as little as 30 minutes, giving drivers enough time to enjoy a meal while waiting.
-Tesla is also experimenting with swapping batteries at charging stations instead of waiting for recharges.
-A battery swap takes less than 90 seconds, as fast as a quick refuel on ICE vehicles.
-This mitigates many of the advantages of liquid fuels, and the Chevrolet EV savings calculator shows how electric vehicles can be much easier on the wallet over time.
+Tesla is also experimenting with swapping batteries at charging stations.
+Mind you that’s instead of waiting for recharges.
+A battery swap takes less than 90 seconds.
+That’s as fast as a quick refuel on ICE vehicles.
+This mitigates many of the advantages of liquid fuels.
+So the Chevrolet EV savings calculator shows how electric vehicles can be much easier on the wallet over time.

 The safety history of the current generation of EV cars and trucks has been nothing short of spectacular.
-Engine fires due to runaway thermal problems with batteries are exceptionally rare, and batteries are designed to withstand impact damage at high speeds.
-Overcharging remains the most common source of safety concern, with special safeguards available in modern street-legal vehicles to prevent batteries from overheating.
+Engine fires due to runaway thermal problems with batteries are exceptionally rare.
+Moreover batteries are designed to withstand impact damage at high speeds.
+Overcharging remains the most common source of safety concern.
+Yet with special safeguards available in modern street-legal vehicles to prevent batteries from overheating.

-The gradual replacement of gas stations and the petroleum infrastructure, which drove ICE vehicles to popularity at the beginning of the last century, with charging stations at restaurants and shopping centers is sure to continue.
+The gradual replacement of gas stations and the petroleum infrastructure, which drove ICE vehicles to popularity at the beginning of the last century.
+Yet now with charging stations at restaurants and shopping centers is sure to continue.
 With year-over-year fully electric vehicle sales growth at 47 percent, it seems unlikely that availability will be a limiting factor in the future.
-EV sales are poised to make a real run for control of the market over the next few decades, potentially even replacing ICE vehicles with zero-emissions options that deliver all of the power, safety and range drivers have come to expect.
+EV sales are poised to make a real run for control of the market.
+That’s over the next few decades.
+Potentially even replacing ICE vehicles with zero-emissions options.
+All that deliver all of the power.
+As well as safety and range.
+Things drivers have come to expect.
 The infrastructure needed is likely to follow closely on the heels of the popularity and adoption of this shift in the market.